 He is a graduate of Queen’s University (B.A.H. in Political Studies) and the University of Windsor (LL.B.).
 Marty received multiple academic awards from Queen’s University and Upper Canada College.

-For further information or assistance with employment law or human rights, please contact Toronto lawyer Marty Rabinovitch.
+For further information or assistance with employment law or human rights, please contact employment lawyer Marty Rabinovitch.

 Marty recently acted as counsel in the following reported decisions: